cardano-scaling/hydra/docs/adr/2023-12-06_029-use-cbor-for-tx.md

 * Drop support of "structured" JSON encoding of transactions in log messages, external APIs, and local storage of a node state
 * Require JSON encoding for transactions that consists in:
   * A `cborHex` string field containing the base16 CBOR-encoded transaction
-  * An optional `txId` string field containing the base16 encoding of the Blake2b256 hash of the transaction's bytes
+  * An optional `txId` string field containing the Cardano transaction id, i.e. the base16 encoded Blake2b256 hash of the transaction body bytes
   * When present, the `txId` MUST be consistent with the `cborHex`.
 This will be guaranteed for data produced by Hydra, but input data (eg. through a `NewTx` message) that does not respect this constraint will be rejected

 ## Consequences

+* This is a breaking change and client applications must decode the full transaction CBOR before accessing any part of it
+  - Hydra clients like `hydraw`, `hydra-auction`, `hydra-pay`, `hydra-poll` and hydra-chess` need to be updated
-* By providing a `txId` field alongside the CBOR encoding, we still allow clients to observe the lifecycle of a transaction inside a Head as it gets validated and confirmed without requiring from them to be able to decode the CBOR body and compute the txId themselves
+* By providing a `txId` field alongside the CBOR encoding, we still allow clients to observe the lifecycle of a transaction inside a Head as it gets validated and confirmed without requiring from them to be able to decode the CBOR body and compute the `txId` themselves
   * This is particularly important for monitoring which usually does not care about the details of transactions
 * We should point users to existing tools for decoding transactions' content in a human-readable format as this can be useful for troubleshooting:
-  * `cardano-cli transaction view --tx-file <path to tx enveloppe file>` is one example
+  * `cardano-cli transaction view --tx-file <path to tx envelope file>` is one example
 * We need to _version_ the data that's persisted and exchanged, e.g the Head state and network messages, in order to ensure nodes can either gracefully migrate stored data or detect explicitly versions inconsistency
 * We should use the [cardanonical](https://github.com/CardanoSolutions/cardanonical) schemas should the need arise to represent transaction in JSON again